-Creates a new node.
-All of the new node's fields are initialized to either zero or nil except for id and subtype (if supplied).
-If you want to create a new whatsit, then the second argument is required, otherwise it need not be present.
-As with all node functions, this function creates a node on the TEX level.
+The new function creates a new node.
+All its fields are initialized to either zero or nil except for id and subtype.
+Instead of numbers you can also use strings (names).
+If you create a new whatsit node the second argument is required.
+As with all node functions, this function creates a node at the T_FX level.